-- ½ C maraschino cherries, , chopped finely
+½ C maraschino cherries, , chopped finely

 Beat the butter in a large mixing bowl until fluffy.
 Add the powdered sugar, pudding mix, and flour.
 Mix until combined.
 The mixture may seem dry at first but will come together after beating.
 Add the almond extract along with a couple of drops of green food coloring (optional if you want the cookies be a brighter green color).

-Finely chop the maraschino cherries.
-Pat the cherries very dry - removing all of the juice and excess liquid.
-If you think they're dry, pat them one more time or the red juice or you may turn your cookies a not-so-pretty color.
-Gently stir in the chopped cherries.
+Finely chop the maraschino cherries and pat them very dry - removing all of the juice and excess liquid.
+If you think they're dry, pat them one more time or the red juice or you may turn your cookies a weird and non-appetizing color.
+Stir in the chopped cherries.